aaronbloomfield/pdr/labs/lab11/index.md

 ### Background ###

 A graph is a set of vertices connected by edges.
 In a directed graph, an edge is an ordered pair of vertices, where you can follow an edge from one vertex to another.
 In a directed acyclic graph (DAG), no path starts and ends at the same vertex.
 A topological sort orders the vertices in a DAG such that any edge from vertex i to vertex j satisfies i < j.

+### Tutorial ###

+Go through the [Doxygen tutorial](../../tutorials/11-doxygen/index.html), which is a program that allows you to generate documentation for your code.

-### Reading(s) ###
+### Recommended Readings ###

 1. The [Wikipedia page on Topological sort](http://en.wikipedia.org/wiki/Topological_sort)
 2. The [Wikipedia page on the Traveling Salesperson problem](http://en.wikipedia.org/wiki/Travelling_salesman_problem)